 We’ve been on a bit of a black garlic kick these days.
-Black garlic is, simply, regular garlic that has been carefully aged at a low temperature and a humid environment over the course of weeks or even months.
+Black garlic is just regular garlic that’s been carefully aged at a low temperature and a humid environment over the course of weeks or even months.
 When ready, the cloves turn soft and inky-black, with an almost molasses-like flavor.
 It is much less pungent than fresh, similar to roasted garlic (which makes a great substitute), if a little funkier.
 It also happens to have added health benefits, including twice the amount of antioxidants than fresh.

 Searing and oven-roasting is a fantastic method for chicken thighs (or breasts) because it delivers the best of both worlds: super-crisp skin, and soft, tender meat.
 We develop a lot of recipes with this technique.
 Check out Miso-Butter Chicken with Garlic Pan Sauce, Chicken, Leeks and Spinach in a Creamy Wine Sauce, Braised Chicken Thighs with Lemon, Garlic and Olives.

 The process is simple, though having a good, heavy oven-safe skillet is key.
 Our go-to is the workhorse of our kitchen, a Lodge 12-inch cast iron.
 If the sauce is particularly acidic, we opt for an enameled pan, like this Le Creuset skillet or shallow braiser.